 For instance, if you enjoy ultralight hiking or backpacking, some features may be surplus to your needs and therefore add unnecessary weight.
 On the other hand, if you’re a serious hiker, the absence of necessary features can greatly impact on your safety and comfort.
-(Read my review on the best hiking shoes and hiking boots, the hiking shoes for women, and minimalist sandals.)
+(Read my review of hiking shoes and hiking boots, hiking shoes for women, and minimalist sandals.)

 Keeping your feet Dry